 Equity and Inclusion at AIS

-Honoring the individuality of all of our students, families, teachers, and staff, fosters a truly inclusive, diverse, and equitable community.
+Honoring and celebrating the individuality of all of our students, families, teachers, and staff, fosters a truly inclusive, diverse, and equitable community.

 We invite diverse speakers to campus to speak on equity and inclusion topics, including Pakastani-born internationally ranked squash player Maria Toorpakai-Wazir, who dressed as a boy in order to play in sports.